How Blockchain is Decentralizing the Internet

 As it stands, the digital version of you and your information isn’t really owned by you.
 Every time you hit the “accept” button to terms and conditions regarding your digital property and information, you’re giving it away.

 Luckily you don’t need to “go off the internet grid” to protect your digital identity.
 Through the transparent nature of blockchain tech, you don’t need to offer your identity or store those details in a central database.
-This has monumental implications because it means you get to choose what level of privacy you’re comfortable with during a transaction.
+With blockchain decentralizing the internet, you get to choose what level of privacy you’re comfortable with during a transaction.

 But you just told me blockchain transactions were transparent, how are they private as well?